Arrive by plane or boat!

 After lunch on the estate, take the afternoon to relax or explore the grounds: walk through the herb garden, the fields and roads of the 46 hectares winery and visit the farm.
 You can also take a private yoga lesson, enjoy a massage or just relax by the pool.
 For the more adventurous you can explore on horseback or on a bicycle.

-Tonight, you will experience a candle lit romantic dinner on a private hill, with a breathtaking view.
+Tonight, you will experience a candle-lit romantic dinner on a private hill, with a breathtaking view.

 The fun doesn't stop after dinner at Monaci delle Terre Nere: take in a film about Sicily by the outdoor pool, with the backdrop of the sea, or explore the beauty of bright stars by the pool, with professional astronomers and powerful telescopes.

 Visit the Cottanera estate, a family property in the shadow of Mount Etna.
-The vines were planted on an old Hazelnut grove on the northern slopes of Mount Etna directly on lava stone, 700 metres above sea level.
+The vines were planted on an old Hazelnut grove on the northern slopes of Mount Etna directly on lava stone, 700 meters above sea level.
 The situation and altitude give their signature freshness and elegance to their wines.
 This is the perfect place to learn about Etna wines: visit the vines and winery and discover the traditional grapes from their range of 3 white, 8 reds, 1 rosé and 1 Metodo Classico sparkling wine!

 The visit will finish with a delicious light lunch of home-grown olives and sun-dried tomatoes, accompanied by Cottanera olive oil drizzled on bread baked in a wood-fired oven and a selection of local cheese, salami and a salad of local seasonal vegetables.
 Drink in the amazing scenery as you tuck into pasta, dessert and coffee.
 Not so light after all!